Mango-information-systems/mango-is-website/source/tools/myTagOverflow/index.md

    - type: h3
      value: About us
    - type: p
-     value: Mango Information Systems is a small Belgian company specialized in Data Science / Business Intelligence.
+     value: Alef is a freelance activity specialized in Data Science / Business Intelligence.
    - type: p
      value: We help businesses with their data integration and analytics problems, making sure that both technology and processes are streamlined.
    - type: div